 Welcome to our interview with Paul David Walker.
 Paul is the Founder & CEO of Genius Stone Partners, was part of building the first leadership firm to align Strategy, Structure, and Culture, and has been a business leadership adviser to the CEO’s of Fortune 500 and midsize companies for over 30 years.
 He is the author of Invent Your Future-Starting With Your Calling, Unleashing Genius: Leading Yourself, Teams and Corporations, two other books, and will publish a new book called It Waits For You soon.

-Welcome Paul, and thank you for contributing to the questions that are at the heart of Forward Thinking Workplaces.
+Welcome Paul, and thank you for contributing to the questions that are at the heart of the Forward Thinking Workplaces 2.0 conversation.

 Leaders need to come from a different level of understanding than they may have inherited from the past.
 They’re coming into the 21st century with the way they think.
 There’s no other way to change the workplace.
 It becomes a reflection of the leadership of the company.